baumgach/tue-slurm-helloworld/README.md

   * [Interactive Jobs and Debugging](/instructions/interactive-jobs.md): How to run interactive jobs and how to debug Python code on Slurm.
   * [Useful commands](/instructions/useful-commands.md): Some commonly used Slurm commands for shepherding jobs.

+## Who is this for?

+This repository was compiled with members of the [MLMIA lab](www.mlmia-unitue.de) in mind to enable them to have a smooth start with the ML Cloud.

+You will notice that in many places, paths refer to locations only accessible to the MLMIA group such as `/mnt/qb/baumgartner`.
+However, there should be equivalent paths for members of all groups.
+For example, if you are part of the Berens group there would be an equivalent `/mnt/qb/berens` folder to which you *will* have access.

+The instructions were written with Linux users in mind.
+Most of the instructions will translate to Mac, as well.
+If you use windows, you may have to resort to [Putty](https://www.putty.org/), although newer versions now also support `ssh` in the [Windows terminal](https://docs.microsoft.com/en-us/windows/terminal/tutorials/ssh).

 ## Minimal example